Kristina Seiffert MD

 Professional Summary:

-As a physician with clinical expertise in dermatology and a bench scientist with over 15 years of experience in cutaneous immunology, my research focuses on autoimmune disorders and neuroimmunology of the skin.
+As a physician with clinical expertise in dermatology and a bench scientist with over 20 years of experience in cutaneous immunology, my research focuses on autoimmune disorders and neuroimmunology of the skin.

 As a research assistant professor in the department of dermatology I oversee the work of postdoctoral fellows, MD/PhD students and medical students involved in the day-to-day operations of our basic science laboratory.
-I also actively participate in dermatology resident teaching through regularly scheduled basic science journal clubs and by supervising resident research rotations in the laboratory.
+I have also actively participated in dermatology resident teaching through regularly scheduled basic science journal clubs and by supervising resident research rotations in the laboratory.

 Education and Training: